wuyang1002431655/tango_with_django_19/manuscript/chapter12-bootstrap.md

 ##Quick Style Change
 To give Rango a much needed facelift, we can replace the content of the existing `base.html` with the HTML template code in `base_bootstrap.html`.
-You might want to first comment out the existing code in `base.html` and then cut-and-paste in the `base_bootstrap.html` code.
+You might want to first comment out the existing code in `base.html` and then copy in the `base_bootstrap.html` code.

 Now reload your application.
 Pretty nice, hey!